bitnami/containers/bitnami/parse/README.md

-# Bitnami package for Parse Server
+# Bitnami Secure Image for Parse Server

 ## What is Parse Server?